RohanTrix/Java-Competitive/ArrayList.md

 # ArrayList
-ArrayList is a part of collection framework and is present in java.util package.
+ArrayList is a part of collection framework and is present in `java.util package`.
 It provides us with dynamic arrays in Java.
 Though, it may be slower than standard arrays but can be helpful in programs where lots of manipulation in the array is needed.
 ---

 ### NOTE: ArrayList is the <span style="color: green;">BEST</span> choice for retrieval operations while <span style="color: red;">WORST</span> choice for inserting values in some position of ArrayList